SystemFw/blog/content/staging/paxos-failures.md

 ### Quorums

 Let's add more storage servers.
-Let's say we have we're tolerating 2 failures, so `f = 2`, and we have 10 storage servers.
+Let's say we're tolerating 2 failures, so `f = 2`, and we have 8 storage servers.
+How many of those does a writer need to write to before returning success?

+We could try 4 of 8, so that:
+- if there are `f = 2` explosions before a write, the writer still has enough storage servers to write to.
+- if `f = 2` out of the 4 storage servers that contain the value explode after a write, the value is still stored by the other 2.

+We have fault tolerance!
+Except...we now break serialisability even without any failures.

+The issue is that two writers that are competing to write different values to the WOR can reach disjoint sets of 4 storage servers, and so they both succeed.
+Then different reads will return different values

 ### 2-Phase Locking